mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

       deriving (Show, Generic)
       deriving anyclass (FromJSON, ToJSON)

+The ``reloadFlag`` is used as a way to signal to the client side that the Observable State has been updated in the PAB status after a call to the ``reload`` endpoint (see :ref:`section 3.2 <offchain_operations>` below).

 The types defined here are the interface for communicating the client with the PAB service.
-The client will send the endpoints parameters as JSON objects, that are converted to the Haskell type, and vice-versa, the Observable State is converted to JSON for sending to the client.
-We are currently using the derived instances of :code:`FromJSON` and :code:`ToJSON`, but the developer can define an own definition, for having more control over the interface (and not depend on the `deriving` implementation).
+The client will send the endpoints parameters as JSON objects that are converted to Haskell types.
+Vice versa, the Observable State is converted to JSON for sending to the client.
+For the conversions, we currently use derived instances of ``FromJSON`` and ``ToJSON``.
+To have more control over the interface, developers can define their own instantiations of the JSON conversion.

+.. _offchain_operations:

 Operations
 -----------